demianzhang/weakly-action-localization/README.md

 see the multi_run.sh

-first you need to use [Dense_Flow](https://github.com/yjxiong/dense_flow) to extract rgb and optical flow
+firstly you need to use [Dense_Flow](https://github.com/yjxiong/dense_flow) to extract rgb and optical flow

-second you need to extract I3D feature using [thumos14-i3d](https://github.com/demianzhang/thumos14-i3d)
+secondly you need to extract I3D feature using [thumos14-i3d](https://github.com/demianzhang/thumos14-i3d)

-last you can train, test and combine the rgb and flow result
+finally you can train, test and combine the rgb and flow result

 ### result